 Once the application is completed, it must be submitted to the U.S. Embassy or Consulate in their home country.
-Depending on the country, there may be additional requirements for submitting an application, such as an interview or additional documents.
-You have to fill up the Online Nonimmigrant Visa Application, Form DS-160 and complete the online visa application and print the form confirmation page to bring to your interview.
+Depending on the country, additional application requirements, such as an interview or additional documents, may exist.
+You have to fill up the Online Nonimmigrant Visa Application, Form DS-160, complete the online visa application, and print the form confirmation page to bring to your interview.
 You will also have to upload your photo in the prescribed format.
 Please read the form instructions carefully to avoid any delays in processing.

 Step 5: Schedule an Interview

 Once the application has been submitted, your family member must schedule an interview with a consular officer.
 This is usually done at the U.S. Embassy or Consulate in their home country.
 During the interview, they will be asked questions about their travel plans and the purpose of their visit.
 They may also be asked to provide additional documents or evidence of ties to their home country.